Core Lab Team

 Catie Nielson

-Catie is a sixth-year doctoral student focusing on human-centered thinking and science learning.
+Catie is a postdoctoral researcher focusing on human-centered thinking and science learning.
 In particular, she is interested in how our intuitive ideas about humans color the way that we learn about and care for the more-than-human world.
 She is also fascinated by how our human-centric biases impact how we think about neuroscience and the relationship between mind and brain across species.
 Catie has a passion for teaching, mentoring over 70 undergraduate research assistants over the past 4+ years and teaching research methods courses for two summers.
 She joined the CORE lab in 2020, after completing her Master’s at Northeastern studying emotion and physiology, and holds a Bachelor’s degree in neuroscience from Brigham Young University.

 Emma Pitt